Club History and Information

 Club train meets are open to the public ensuring broad exposure to the pleasure of operating toy trains!
 We plan great conventions, so you can plan on having a GREAT TIME!
 Experience the difference!
 Join LOTS now and join the fun!

 In conjunction with each of its conventions, LOTS offers its members an annual commemorative car.
 To date, most have been variations of Lionel® O gauge cars.
 The first cars issued from 1979 to 1987, were either over-stamped by silk-screening or professionally redecorated (striped and repainted) by a non-Lionel company.
 Since 1988, our cars have been produced and decorated to LOTS specifications by Lionel L.L.C.
 All are prototypical of a railroad or privately owned car seen or related to the Convention City.
 Cars are produced in limited quantities and are sold to members only.
-All LOTS cars have been sell-outs and are prized by operators and collectors.
+Almost all LOTS cars have been sell-outs and are prized by operators and collectors.
 In addition to an annual convention car, LOTS has also offered other special commemorative issues available only to club members.
 These offerings are more of the imaginative or whimsical type of cars or accessories such as mint cars, aquarium cars, silver ore cars, station platforms and lighted billboards.

-LOTS has three publications: Switcher, a bi-monthly journal devoted to all aspects of Lionel® operating and collecting, plus a membership Roster and a buy-sell-trade listing called Track Changes.
+LOTS has three publications: SWITCHER, a bi-monthly journal devoted to all aspects of Lionel® operating and collecting, plus a membership Roster and a buy-sell-trade listing called Track Changes.
 Switcher typically features operating tips and techniques, methods for layout construction and maintenance, building and modification projects, photographs, new product reports and reviews, articles related to past and present prototypical railroad.
 In addition, Switcher includes important club information and news.
 Members entitled to receive the Switcher may request first-class mailing upon the payment of an annual postage surcharge.
 Track Changes and Roster are available online at the club's web site where they are updated monthly as well as in print each quarter upon the payment of a mailing surcharge.

 In addition to the three publications listed, LOTS has an outstanding website with a "Members Only" section and LOTS of useful information.